ABOUTOverview

 He fulfils such functions outside court hours.
 He has also been a Deputy Director of Monash University’s Centre for the Advancement of Law and Mental Health (CALMH) and Vice-President of Monash’s International Institute of Forensic Studies (IIFS).

-Dr Freckelton has held honorary or adjunct positions as a Professor of Law at Sydney, Macquarie, Deakin and La Trobe Universities.
+Dr Freckelton has held honorary or adjunct positions as a Professor Research Integrity act Johns Hopkins University in the United States, and a Professor of Law at Sydney, Macquarie, Deakin and La Trobe Universities.
 Between 2008 and 2013 he was a Professor of Law, Forensic Medicine and Forensic Psychology at Monash University.
 He has also held visiting positions at the University of Melbourne in the Criminology Department and also at Otago University in Dunedin, New Zealand, and the University of Iceland.
 He has received a variety of research grants, as well as awards in relation to his research.

 Dr Freckelton is an inaugural member (since 2010) of Victoria’s Coronial Council and is a member of the Asia-Pacific Coroners Society and the Coroners’ Society of England and Wales.
 He has also been a member of the Netherlands Centre of Forensic Expertise, Bond University’s Centre for Law, Government and Public Policy, and of the Therapeutic Jurisprudence Society Global Advisory Council and been the Vice-President of the Australasian Chapter of the International Academy of Law and Mental Health.
 He was a Board member of La Trobe University’s Centre of Public Health Law and Bond University’s Centre for Forensic Excellence.
 He is a former transnational President (1991-1997) and Victorian President (2006-2009) of the Australian and New Zealand Association of Psychiatry, Psychology and Law and in 1997 was elected to honorary life membership.